Max Rebo Band: Original band members

-Max Rebo is the stage name of Siiruulian Phantele, a stocky Ortolan keyboardist and eponymous leader of the Max Rebo Band.
+Max Rebo is the stage name of Siiruulian Phantele, a stocky Ortolan keyboardist, and the eponymous leader of the Max Rebo Band.
 He plays a Red Ball Jett keyboard, which is similar to a circular reed organ with clavinet characteristics.
 Max was a founding member of Evar Orbus and His Galactic Jizz-wailers, but after Orbus's death, he was elected the group's new leader.

 Like other Ortolans, Max is a glutton; he ecstatically accepts a lifetime contract from Jabba that is paid in endless meals instead of money, which angers the rest of the group.
 With their contract terminated following Jabba's demise, Max and Sy team up as the Max Rebo Duo in the wake of Droopy's departure.
 After performing for Lady Valarian, the pair splits.
 Max joins the Rebel Alliance to entertain the troops, one reason being that "the Rebellion has the best food."
 After the Galactic Civil War, he quits the music business and opens a chain of successful restaurants throughout the galaxy.
 He retires to a life of wealth and luxury on Coruscant.

 In a nod to his physical appearance, Max's real name, Siiruulian Phantele, is a play on the words "cerulean elephant."
 He was portrayed by Simon Williamson in both versions of Return of the Jedi, and the character was a puppet constructed from the waist up by ILM.

 Sy Snootles is a robust female Pa'lowick who is the lead vocalist and original member of the band.
 She had an affair with her Yuzzum groupie, Clayton.
 She is angered at Max's acceptance of Jabba's contract, and after attempts to rework the deal prove futile, Sy resorts to secretly spying for over a dozen of Jabba's enemies to earn credits, but then works as a double agent by giving them false information provided by Bib Fortuna.
 She was also not above getting her hands dirty when she killed Ziro the Hutt to obtain for Jabba a book containing dirt on the other Hutt leaders.

 She teams up with Max as the Max Rebo Duo following Jabba's death and Droopy's departure from the band.
 Following a brief gig for Lady Valarian, Sy dissolves her relationship with Max and begins her solo career, but her subsequent recordings sell poorly and she is relegated to touring Outer Rim dives under different stage names.